Dan Bryant (mountaineer): Changtse and return via Kharta

 Changtse but had to give up at 23000 ft because of snow, although Bryant had had to turn back earlier.

 They then headed back east, not going directly to Kharta but climbing a considerable number of mountains over 20000 ft during which Bryant had no altitude problems and had "never felt fitter".
 Counting over the entire expedition, they had climbed 26 peaks over 20000 ft (24 of them climbed for the first time) and Bryant had climbed 10 (8 for the first time).
 Beyond Kharta, on the trek back to Sikkim they reach a rope bridge where, for a bet, Bryant swam across the torrent.
 This amazed the Sherpas who, although very adept at wading (even when carrying the Europeans on their backs), had never seen or heard of anyone swimming.

 Bryant set sail from Calcutta to New Zealand, via Singapore, on 1 October.
 He wrote afterwards "These had been four and a half glorious months amid the grandest mountains in the world attempting work which must appeal to all mountaineers, working with men whose mountaineering ability was beyond all praise, and whose companionship is something to be treasured throughout life."

 Bryant and Tilman had not acclimatised to altitudes above about 23000 ft, though Tilman had not suffered so badly.
 For this reason neither was included on the full-scale 1936 summit expedition.
-However, Tilman soon showed that any failure was not necessarily consistent – in 1936 he led an expedition that reached the summit of Nanda Devi at 25646 ft which at that time was the highest summit ever reached.
+However, Tilman soon showed that any failure was not necessarily consistent – in 1936 he led an expedition that reached the summit of Nanda Devi at 25646 ft which at that time was the highest summit ever reached, assuming that Mallory and Irvine hadn't made it to the summit of Mount Everest in 1924.